Imperial Blaze

-Imperial Blaze is the fourth studio album by dancehall artist Sean Paul.
+Imperial Blaze is the fourth studio album by Jamaican dancehall musician Sean Paul.
 The album was released on 18 August 2009.

 Background

 The album was originally scheduled to be released in the summer of 2007 under the name The Next Thing, but was then pushed to November 2008.

 Sean Paul told MTV that he wanted to be less focused on party songs such as "Get Busy", "We Be Burnin'", and "Temperature".
 He said he wants his songs to focus on youth violence in Jamaica, however, the resulting album contained mainly up-tempo party songs.
 He subsequently released a mixtape which focused on youth violence in Jamaica.